 12. How do we deal with the hours when people are on call?

-If you believe that you might have a problem in this regard, you should take specific legal advice as soon as possible, since the cost of ignoring it could be very high.
+If you believe you might have a problem in this regard, take specific legal advice as soon as possible, since the cost of ignoring it could be very high.

 13. We asked people to come in over a weekend, to rescue what they could from our premises after a flood.
 Does the time count towards the 48-hour limit?

 Yes.
 With emergencies, as with seasonal work, it is possible to extend the reference period from 17 to 26 weeks.
-But people who came in over the weekend would be entitled to 'compensatory rest' - that is, enough time off to ensure that they have at least one extra full day off per week, over the next two weeks.
-The European Court of Justice has ruled that such 'compensatory rest' must be taken immediately after the extra work was done, but latest proposals from the European Commission would require it to be taken within 72 hours.
+But people who came in over the weekend would be entitled to 'compensatory rest' - that is the same period of rest as the worker missed out on because they had to work during their rest period.
+The European Court of Justice has ruled that such 'compensatory rest' must be taken immediately after the extra work was done, but since then European ministers have said it should be within a reasonable period.